“I’m tired, but I’m always tired. I just exist on coffee.”

 - Go to bed early tonight, just 10 minutes or an hour, whatever you think your body needs most.
 Leave the dishes undone, or the washing in the machine.
 It will all be there tomorrow.
 Give yourself the gift of rest.

 - Take five minutes today to list three things you are grateful for.
 Just three things.
-If one of those things is a person, take one more minute to tell them thank you.
+If one of those things is a person, then take one more minute to tell them thank you.

 - While your kids are occupied (with anything), pick up something fun to read.
 Just for you.
 Not Facebook, not email.
 Read a few pages of poetry or beautiful prose.
 Read an article or two in that magazine that’s been gracing your counter all week.

 - Say no to something.
-If you are feeling overwhelmed and worn out, pick one thing on your list today or this week and resolve not to do it.
-Make a little space in your schedule and give yourself permission not to fill it with something else.
+If you are feeling overwhelmed and worn out, pick one thing on your list today or this week and then resolve not to do it.
+Make a little space in your schedule and also give yourself permission not to fill it with something else.

 - Get out a notebook and do a brain dump of everything that is swirling around in your mind.
 Don’t worry about making it pretty or organized.
 Just get it out of your head.
 Close the notebook and enjoy the quiet in your brain for a few minutes.
-Turn to a new page and write down whatever swirls up in that quiet.
+Next, turn to a new page and write down whatever swirls up in that quiet.
 When I do this, it is usually my dreams and soft inner yearnings that whisper into that space, the things that get shouted down by the busy routine of daily life.
 Find a way to commit 15 minutes to something on the second list in the next three days.